jakeleyhr/GetVISTA/README.md

 DNA sequence saved to fastafilename.txt
 ```

 Without **-anno**, **-fasta**, or **-autoname** arguments, the terminal output will be provided but no output .txt files will be saved to the working directory.
-This can be useful for quickly testing a set of arguments without cluttered up your working directory with test output files.
+This can be useful for quickly testing a set of arguments without cluttering up your working directory with test output files.
 ```
 $ engene -s human -g gdf5